 The Isuzu Gemini was advanced for its time

-The Isuzu Gemini that we had in abundance locally was the first-generation 1974 version.
+The on-sale Isuzu Gemini that we had in abundance locally was the first-generation 1974 version.
 It was based on the legendary General Motors “T-Car” platform, which proved to be rugged, simple, and easy to fix.

 As such, many used the four-door diesel variant as taxi cabs in many Philippine cities until the early 1990s.
 Back when it was first introduced though, the Gemini had leading-edge tech.
 It was among the first cars to have coilovers for its rear suspension.
 This provided it a smoother ride than its competitors which mostly used a very bouncy leaf-spring rear suspension.